roshnidaksha/tp/docs/UserGuide.md

 data** and would require the data file to be deleted
 > and started again.
 Therefore, edit the data file only if you are confident that you can update it correctly.

 ---

+## Date and Time Formats

+InternSprint uses `Natty` library to parse dates and times.
+Acceptable formats include but is not limited to the following:
+- 1st of January 2020
+- January 1st 2020
+- 1/1/2020

+Relative dates are also accepted:
+- next week
+- next month
+- tomorrow
+- next Friday

+---